azurecitadel/azurecitadel.github.io/automation/arm/lab1.md

 Your ARM template should now look something like this, but with a different (and hopefully unique) storage account name.

+> Your snippet may use a newer apiVersion with a slightly different format than displayed in these labs.
+ARM snippets are updated regularly to take advantage of newer features and functionality within Azure, and this is reflected in the apiVersion of the resource.
+See [https://aka.ms/armref](https://docs.microsoft.com/en-gb/azure/templates/microsoft.storage/allversions) for resource format corresponding to the apiVersion.

 ```json
 {
     "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",